arturhoo/Como-nos-Sentimos/readme.md

 Processing Configuration
 ------------------------

-This is Processing code, and should run on major operating systems.
+The Processing code is located on the `processing` folder, and should run on major operating systems.
 To download the Processing Sandbox please go to http://www.processing.org .

 The visualization gets its data from a MySQL database.
 More information